olsenlabmit/BigSMILES_builder/README.md

 The manual for using this tool can be found at https://pubs.acs.org/doi/10.1021/acs.jcim.1c00028.

 # Description
 This is a tool that allows users to draw polymers.
 The tool automatically converts the drawings into BigSMILES line notation.
+It is powered by the JSME Molecular Editor.

 # Install and Run
 To run, download the folder and click the file "index.html".